Sabyaro/ML-use-to-predict-bulk-modulus-of-a-material/README.md

 ## Overview
 This repository presents a comprehensive machine learning pipeline for predicting the **bulk modulus of inorganic materials**.
 It compares multiple regression models and validates predictions using first-principles Density Functional Theory (DFT), enabling a scalable and cost-effective approach for materials property prediction.

+This work has been accepted for the conference presentation in 3rd International Conference in 3rd International Conference on Mechanical, Manufacturing and Process Engineering (ICMMPE – 2026).

 ## Key Features
 - Comparative analysis of:
   - Random Forest (RF)